-The Australian Charities and Not-for-profits Commission welcomes an Administrative Appeals Tribunal decision that endorses the ACNC’s approach to determining charities’ eligibility for registration as a public benevolent institution.
+The Australian Charities and Not-for-profits Commission welcomes an Administrative Appeals Tribunal (AAT) decision that endorses the ACNC’s approach to determining charities’ eligibility for registration as a public benevolent institution (PBI).

 Charities with the PBI subtype receive tax concessions administered by the Australian Taxation Office and may be endorsed as Deductible Gift Recipients.
 This, in turn, means that donations to them are tax deductible.